 Chewy Ginger Snaps recipe with cinnamon, molasses, and of course ginger.
-These cookies are addicting and perfect for fall.
+I'll warn you now, these cookies are addicting and perfect for fall.

 Chewy Ginger Snaps are one of my FAVORITE cookies on this earth.
-Maybe because they remind me of fall and Christmas, which I’m also obsessed with.
+Maybe because they remind me of fall and Christmas, which I'm also obsessed with.
+It's only September but I'm already listening to Christmas music.
 I will always be THAT friend.
-And not just because of the presents, it’s because of the food.
-Sometimes I like to mix things up a little and make something besides the husbands’ favorite Chocolate Chip Pudding Cookies.These ginger snaps are chewy, rolled in sugar, and have trademark cracks running through them.
+I'm not just obsessed because of the presents and music, it's because of the food.
+Sometimes I like to mix things up a little and make something besides the husbands' favorite Chocolate Chip Pudding Cookies.These ginger snaps are chewy, rolled in sugar, and have trademark cracks running through them.

-Ginger Snaps have many names; ginger nuts, ginger biscuits, gingerbread, ginger snappies, etc. and depending on where you’re from, they have different textures and ingredients too.
+Ginger Snaps have many names; ginger nuts, ginger biscuits, gingerbread, ginger snappies, etc. and depending on where you're from, they have different textures and ingredients too.
 I prefer mine to be soft and chewy; I could eat them by the dozen.
-Other countries have thinner, crispier versions.
+Other countries have thinner, crispier versions that snap when you break them.
 The better to dunk in your tea.

 I prefer to dip my ginger snaps in a glass of milk, but eating them with a cup of tea is also pretty divine.
 Afternoon tea is becoming a favorite thing of mine.
 Whether or not you eat them during tea time is optional, but I can't seem to stay away from them no matter what time of day it is.